HamzaElatmani/Writeup_Mr-Robot_tryhackme/README.md

-# TryHackMe Robot CTF Walkthrough
+# TryHackMe  Mr Robot CTF Walkthrough

 This repository contains a detailed walkthrough of the Robot CTF challenge on TryHackMe.
 Below are the steps and commands used to complete the challenge.